 It was back in 2019 that Alena Murang and her cousin-cum-producer Joshua Maran first worked on a demo for her single Gitu'an, a dreamy, ethereal track with lyrics in Kelabit, one of many endangered languages in Malaysia.
 Another song of hers, Meno', was written in Kenyah, another endangered language native to Sarawak.
 Though not fluent in either Kelabit or Kenyah, Murang threw her heart and soul into the project, working with aunts and other family members to master the nuances of the languages and their pronunciation.

-Now enjoying some much-needed breathing space after its launch, Murang reflects on her desire to preserve the beauty and authenticity of her Dayak-Kelabit heritage in contemporary ways.
-The album, while inspired by the ancient stories of Bornean ancestors, is a musical love letter to future generations.
+As Murang reflects on her desire to preserve the beauty and authenticity of her Dayak-Kelabit heritage in contemporary ways, she shows us how this album is a musical love letter to future generations.

 What's the story behind the album's name, Sky Songs?

 The album is called Sky Songs because it is a representation of our ancestors and how sacred our lives on Earth are.
 Our ancestors had a special relationship with the universe.
 They said that the sky was like a "big sunhat dome".
 I chose to sing in Kenyah and Kelabit languages because I want to keep them alive, and this is my way of preserving our beautiful heritage in hope that it is still there for future generations to accept and appreciate.